i-on-project/core/README.md

 You may also connect to the database running in the container with `docker exec -it pq-container psql -h localhost -d ion -U unpriv` (you may also use `psql` locally).
 The parameters of the command may vary depending on the contents of the `JDBC_DATABASE_URL` variable you have defined earlier.

+The `ION_CORE_SECRET_KEY` environment variable has to be a 256 bit key.
+This variable should be kept secret when deploying the server, but can otherwise have any 256 key.

 ## Updating `JDBC_DATABASE_URL`
 If you want to change the connection string, you have to run `./gradlew clean -p buildSrc` before doing so.